philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 I'm sure some readers will notice that this solution requires a bit more DOM traversal than the original.
 Though, hopefully, I've convinced you that the benefits of this approach far outweigh the costs of such a small performance hit.
 I will gladly trade a few microseconds of DOM lookup today if it lowers the likelihood of spending a few hours tracking down bugs in the future.

+### Default Prevented

+Frequently developers use `stopPropagation` because they've called `preventDefault` and they think later event handlers should no longer apply.
+But this isn't necessarily the case.

 ### Prevent Default

 Developers frequently use `stopPropagation` or `return false` when what they really want to use is `preventDefault`.